 - she was the first woman to be entombed in the Pantheon in Paris

-- her daughter, Irène Joliot-Curie and son-in-law, Frédéric Joliot-Curie also received Nobel Peace Prizes in chemistry in 1935 so that in total, 5 Nobel Peace prizes were awarded to the Curie family.
+- her daughter, Irène Joliot-Curie and son-in-law, Frédéric Joliot-Curie also received Nobel Prizes in chemistry in 1935 so that in total, 5 Nobel Prizes were awarded to the Curie family.

 Madame Curie was very active in the World War I battlefields where she established radiology centres near the front lines so that wounded soldiers could get X-rays and be treated more immediately.
 During her time working with radioactive materials, Curie was exposed to radiation and at the time it wasn’t known that this exposure was dangerous.
 She worked with radioactive isotopes and X-rays without safety measures or protection.
 This contributed to her death and she died of aplastic anemia in 1934.

 Curie did extensive research on radioactivity.
 Her work showed that if cells from tumors were exposed to radium, they could be destroyed.
 This was the beginning of the work on treating cancer with radiation.
 In 1921 a dispensary devoted to fighting cancer was established at the Curie Foundation and this poster is an example of the government’s push to get people diagnosed early.